-Family issues of addiction, mental health, domestic violence and/or sexual abuse cause devastating and long-term effects that impact children emotionally, socially, developmentally and academically.
+Family issues of addiction, mental health, domestic violence and/or sexual abuse cause devastating and long-term effects that impact children and youth emotionally, socially, developmentally and academically.
 Children who experience abuse and/or neglect are at much higher risk for poor academic achievement, mental health disorders, drug abuse and criminal activities.

 Since 2012 the opiate/heroin epidemic has caused an increase in child abuse and/or neglect cases and at-risk children served by social service agencies.

 It is essential to reduce the stress, chaos and trauma to these individuals by funding enrichment, educational and developmental activities.
 The agencies through which Hope for Kids funds the needs of children and youth do not have monies for such programs.

 Geauga County Job and Family Services, Child Protective Services

 CPS is responsible for investigating every allegation of abuse neglect and dependency, they must make reasonable efforts to prevent the removal of children from their homes, accept custody of children from courts with juvenile jurisdiction, provide temporary emergency shelter when necessary, find family foster homes for children, implement a system for assessing risk to children and administer federal adoption assistance funds.

 In 2017 505 investigations were completed with 223 or 44% being cases of abuse, neglect or dependency.